rancher/elemental-toolkit/docs/content/en/docs/Examples/creating_bootable_images.md

 weight: 3
 date: 2017-01-05
 description: >
-  This document describes the requirements to create standard container images that can be used for `cOS` deployments
+  This document describes the requirements to create standard container images that can be used for `Elemental` deployments
 ---